Transverse myelitis: Differential diagnosis

 The differential diagnosis of acute TM includes demyelinating disorders, such as multiple sclerosis and neuromyelitis optica, infections, such as herpes zoster and herpes simplex virus, and other types of inflammatory disorders, such as systemic lupus erythematosus and neurosarcoidosis.
 It is important to also rule out an acute cause of compression on the spinal cord.

 Treatment

-If treated early, some people experience complete or near complete recovery.
+If treated early, some people experience a complete or near complete recovery.
 Treatment options also vary according to the underlying cause.
 One treatment option includes plasmapheresis.
 Recovery from TM is variable between individuals and also depends on the underlying cause.
 Some patients begin to recover between weeks 2 and 12 following onset and may continue to improve for up to two years.
 Other patients may never show signs of recovery.

 Prognosis

 The prognosis for TM depends on whether there is improvement in 3 to 6 months.
 Complete recovery is unlikely if no improvement occurs within this time.
 Incomplete recovery can still occur; however, aggressive physical therapy and rehabilitation will be very important.
 One-third of people with TM experience full recovery, one-third experience fair recovery but have significant neurological deficits, such as spastic gait.
 The final third experience no recovery at all.